Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 SCOPE method

-The SCOPE method makes it possible to structure supplier information and divide it into five categories:
+The SCOPE method helps structure supplier information and categorize it into five areas:

 • important